 Transit route prevention with Azure Route Server

-I wrote an article about a rather neat solution for global application delivery in Azure via anycast however there are some limitations which exist to prevent transit routing in Azure.
+I wrote an article about a rather neat solution for global application delivery in Azure via anycast, however there are some limitations which exist to prevent transit routing in Azure that I'd like to discuss further.

 The behaviour